Easily Improve your Gut with Pre & Probiotic Foods

 What are Probiotic and Prebiotic Foods?

-Probiotic foods work to increase the beneficial gut bacteria.
-This helps with digestion, immune function, and relief of digestive problems.
-Probiotics are in foods like cultured dairy products such as yogurt kefir, miso, and tempeh.
-They are also found in fermented vegetables such as sauerkraut, olives, pickles, and kimchi.
-However, fermented vegetables are only a true probiotic food if they are fermented in salt, not vinegar.
+Hold up, though- fermented vegetables are only a true probiotic food if they are fermented in salt, not vinegar.
 To spot the difference, look for the words “naturally fermented” on the label.
 There will also be bubbles in the liquid when you open the jar.
 Probiotics will typically be in the refrigerated section of the grocery store.

+So, where do you find these prebiotics?
 Most prebiotics are a type of dietary fiber.
 However, only soluble fiber is a prebiotic.
-Soluble fiber is “soluble” in water and forms a gel-like substance in your digestive tract.
+Say hello to onions, bananas, asparagus, leeks, avocado, and legumes.
+When you think of soluble fiber, think “soluble in water.
+It forms a gel-like substance in your digestive tract.
 The fiber cannot digest without the help of probiotics, which work to break it down.

 What about Supplements?